-Leadership success factors for recently promoted employees
+Leadership success factors

 We believe leaders are made not born.
 We can all develop the attitudes, habits, behaviors, skills and knowledge required to be an effective leader.
 These factors, combined with meaningful, actionable goals, are how you get results.
 Leadership is all about getting results.

 We are all capable but we are not all ready.
 Unfortunately, many companies operate under the philosophy that leaders are born.
 When a leadership or management position opens up, they look to their high performing employees as strong candidates to fill the gap.
 The thought process is often, “Jane is performing well in her current role, we believe she has potential, so of course she will perform as a leader and she will hit the ground running!”

 Suddenly, Jane has transitioned from a role in which she excelled, a role in which she was comfortable, to a role where she is responsible for a division of 25 people.
 From the company’s point of view, of course, Jane is ready for the challenge.
 Jane, on the other hand, is not so sure.
 This scenario is not uncommon and many organizations fail to provide the appropriate amount of training, development and support for their new leaders.

 Here are some critical leadership success factors to help you, as a recently promoted leader, excel in your new role!

 Good leaders get good results.
 Senior management needs to clearly communicate what is expected of newly promoted leaders.
 Sit down with them and lay out the organization’s goals and define their department’s specific goals.
 Again, clearly communicate how their success will be measured.

 If senior management fails to clearly communicate what is expected of you, it’s your responsibility to gain this understanding.
 Once you develop clarity around your goals, consider what is going to enable you to achieve them.
 What are your strengths?
 How can you utilize these strengths to attain your goals?
 What weaknesses do you possess that might limit your strengths?
 Self-awareness is a critical component of success.